NicholasMoser/Naruto-GNT-Modding/README.md

 ## Introduction

 This repository is dedicated to investigating and modding the Naruto GNT games, also known as Clash of Ninja in the United States.
-Before you begin, I would highly suggest visiting the [Naruto GNT4 Subreddit](https://www.reddit.com/r/GNT4/).

-Here you'll find a community of both modders and players interested in the game.
-The Discord channel in particular is good for connecting with people interested in modding the game.
-Most of the information you'll find on this repository was discovered and written about by the various members of the Discord.

 ## Basics